phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 ### Neural Network parameters - explained:<br>
 1. Learning Rate - The rate at which 'old beliefs' are abandoned for new ones.<br><br>
 At the start of the project, the learning rate was set to 0.
 During my experimentation with the code, I set the learning rate to 0.001.
 I eventually reduced the learning rate to 0.0007 and then finally to 0.0005.
-This was the last variable changed to achieve the final grade score above 0.40.<br>
+This was the last variable changed in order to achieve the final grade score above 0.40.<br>

 2. Batch Size - number of training samples/images that get propagated through the network in a single pass. <br><br>
 The batch size was also set to 0 at the start of the project.
 I set this number to 64. <br>